 Iran says sanctions show US ‘afraid’ of top diplomat

-The US Treasury said the sanctions would freeze any of Zaria’s assets in the United States or controlled by US entitiesworld Updated: Aug 01, 2019 17:58 IST
+“They are afraid of our foreign minister’s interviews,” Rouhani said in a televised speech, referring to a recent round of interviews Mohammad Javad Zarif gave to foreign media in New York.world Updated: Aug 01, 2019 23:37 IST

-Iran’s President Hassan Rouhani said Thursday a US decision to impose sanctions on Mohammad Javad Zarif shows they are “afraid” of his top diplomat, as tensions heightened between the arch-enemies.
+Iran’s President Hassan Rouhani on Thursday mocked a US decision to impose sanctions on his top diplomat Mohammad Javad Zarif, saying it showed Washington was “afraid” of the foreign minister as tensions again flare between the arch-enemies.

-The US Treasury said the sanctions would freeze any of Zaria’s assets in the United States or controlled by US entities, as well as squeeze his ability to function as a globe-trotting diplomat.
+The US Treasury said the sanctions would freeze any of Zarif’s assets in the United States or controlled by US entities, as well as squeeze his ability to function as a globe-trotting diplomat.

 “They are afraid of our foreign minister’s interviews,” Rouhani said in a televised speech, referring to a recent round of interviews Zarif gave to foreign media in New York.